Open-Markets-Initiative/wireshark-lua/README.md

 ## Development

 Updates are greatly appreciated; however, this entire repository is source generated...including the words you are reading right now.
-Code generation requires a slightly different workflow.
-The recommended process is to post a dissector script with suggested edits and explanation.
+Code generation requires a different workflow.
+The recommended process is to create an issue with suggested script edits and explanation.
 If the changes are applicable to some or all protocols, we will update the model and regenerate.

 |Protocol Count | Generated Lines|
 |--- | ---|